Middle East communications company Cequens has helped one of Saudi Arabia’s biggest banks cut its SMS costs by 22%.

 Riyadh-based Al Rajhi Bank has managed to cut its cost per message by 22% – and the bank sends three billion SMSs a year.

 The cost is so high, said Cequens, because 12% of all numbers are ported.
 This results in cross-net termination costs that are almost four times those for on-net termination.

 Al Rajhi has SMS termination agreements with all operators in Saudi Arabia and can theoretically eliminate those charges, the bank pays tremendous costs as messages are routed based on their prefix and not the actual operator.

-Cequens is now working with Al Rajhi Bank to replace the current SMS gateway with the Cequens integration platform, as part of the second phase of its agreement.
+CEQUENS is now working with Al Rajhi Bank to replace the current SMS gateway with the Cequens Integration platform, hosted on AWS, as part of the second phase of its agreement.

 We're a leading Communication Platform as a Service (CPaaS) provider in the Middle East and Africa (MEA) region that aims to bridge communication gaps in a communication-driven world.

 Powered by innovation and guided by a Cloud-First and Mobile-First approach, we provide omnichannel communication APIs that enable enterprises and developers to communicate with their customer base worldwide.

 As a GSMA Associate Member and ISO-Certified company, Cequens plays a pivotal role in transforming communication in the region.

 CEQUENS proprietary, PCI/DSS compliant Communication Platform leverages the latest cloud technologies and features a comprehensive portfolio of products and solutions that are industry-focused, agile, scalable, and cost-effective.